Eshan21/group-l/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) on how to contribute to our project.

 # Wiki / Documentation
 Javadocs is used for generating documentation.
-Run `gendocs` or `gendocs.cmd` to generate documentation in the `doc` directory.
+Run `./gendocs` or `./gendocs.cmd` to generate documentation in the `doc/` directory.